- Using Workflow Actions to Change the Status of a Quote

 When a Quote is set to a status, the Quote will inherit the attributes of that status.
 The main attribute of a status is whether or not it creates conflicts.
 When a Quote is in a status that creates conflicts, then the inventory on the Quote will not be considered available for other jobs during the Quote's dates.

-Status options can be found on the System Settings menu in Flex4.
+Status options can be found on the System Settings menu.
 The attributes associated with a status option include the following:

 - Name: The name of the status (Inquiry, Tentative, Confirmed, Prepped, etc.).